Understanding Trauma and Healing Through Sunnah-Based Cupping Therapy

 Why the Body Cannot Be Forced to Release Trauma

-Trying to force emotional release, push through symptoms, or “fix” trauma can often make things worse.
-The nervous system interprets pressure as threat and tightens its defences further.
+One of the most important principles in trauma-informed work is this: the body only releases protective patterns when it feels safe enough to do so.
+Trying to force emotional release, push through symptoms, or “fix” trauma can often exacerbate the situation.
+The nervous system interprets pressure as a threat and tightens its defences further.

-True regulation happens when:
+True regulation occurs when:

 The body senses safety